 The "income gap"

 Group long-term disability insurance (GLTD) offered through your company can be a valuable employee benefit.
 Many employees have come to expect their company to offer GLTD, and it is important to meet their expectations.
-In fact, 85 percent of workers with disability coverage obtained some or all of it through work, according to LIMRA’s 2011 Insurance Barometer Study.
+Indeed, the Insurance Information Institute suggests that more than half of large and mid-sized companies offer such benefits to their workers.

 $5,000 (monthly cap) x 2 = $10,000.
 Add a zero = $100,000.
 For an employee who earns more than $100,000 per year, GLTD may provide less than the traditional 60 percent coverage.